 Beautiful Weather, Good Healing Environment

 Tulum's climate offers good conditions for tattoo healing.
-Average temperatures range from 75-88°F (24-31°C) with plenty of sunny days, so the healing environment is comfortable.
-The warm weather means you're not dealing with winter clothing rubbing against fresh tattoos, and the tropical atmosphere creates a relaxed, healing-friendly environment.
+Average temperatures range from 75-88°F (24-31°C) with plenty of sunny days.
+The warm weather means you're not dealing with winter clothing rubbing against fresh tattoos.
+For detailed info on managing Tulum's climate-specific healing challenges, see our guide on getting tattooed in Tulum's climate.

 Vacation + Art